TwoCanPlugIn/TwoCanPlugIn/README.md

 |Kees Verruijt's Canboat|2014-08-14T19:00:00.042,3,128267,1,255,8,0B,F5,0D,8D,24,01,00,00|
 |Yacht Devices|19:07:47.607 R 0DF80503 00 2B 2D 9E 44 5A A0 A1|

-For Linux it does not use a "plug-in" driver model, rather it uses two "baked in" classes that support the SocketCAN interface and the log file reader.
+For Linux it does not use a "plug-in" driver model, rather it uses two "baked in" classes that support the SocketCAN interface and a generic Log File reader.
 Any CAN bus adapter that supports the SocketCAN interface "should" work.
 It has been tested with native interfaces (eg. can0), serial interfaces (eg. slcan0) and virtual interfaces (eg. vcan0).

 I have successfully used three hardware adapters under Linux: